jnyfah/jnyfah.github.io/_posts/phanes2.md

 ---

 In [Part 1](_posts/phanes.md), I benchmarked a single-threaded DFS traversal against real filesystems and landed on an obvious conclusion: scanning thousands of entries on one thread does not make any sense atall.
-Directory traversal is independent, the contents of one directory have nothing to do with the contents of another, so there is no reason they have to be visited one at a time.
+Directory traversal is independent, this means the contents of one directory have nothing to do with the contents of another, so there is no reason they have to be visited one at a time.

-The next fix is a thread pool.
+The natural fix is a thread pool. 😑

 ---

 ## What is a thread pool?

-A thread pool is exactly what it sounds like: a fixed set of threads that sit alive for the lifetime of your program, sleeping when there is nothing to do and waking up to pull work off a queue when there is.
+A thread pool is exactly what it sounds like: a fixed set of threads that sit alive for the lifetime of your program, sleeping when there is nothing to do and waking up to pull work off a shared queue when there is.

-The alternative to this would be spawning a new thread for every task, this works fine for occasional work but falls apart under load as thread creation is not free: there is stack allocation, OS scheduler registration, etc etc. When you are dispatching tens of thousands of directory scan tasks, paying that cost per task is not viable to create and destroy threads just like that thats to expensive
+The alternative to this would be spawning a new thread for every task, this works fine for occasional work but falls apart under load as thread creation is not free: there is stack allocation, OS scheduler registration, etc etc. When you are dispatching tens of thousands of directory scan tasks, paying that cost per task is not viable.

 A thread pool reduces that cost.
 You pay for thread creation once at startup, and from then on submitting work is just a queue push and a condition variable signal.